Bad Wimpfen: Theatre

 Since 2003 the Wimpfen open-air shows open-air plays in front of the historical old scenery of the town.

 Sports and leisure

 In Wimpfen there's a brine bath and an open-air pool.
 The most successful sports club is the row club of the town.

 Regular events

 The Talmarkt has taken place since 965.
-Additionally there is a famous traditional Christmas market.
+Additionally Bad Wimpfen is also known for its historic Christmas market, which takes place in the town’s medieval old town.